Igdtuwresource/website/content/blog/posts/2022-01-02-progress-report.md

 it's not one we've broached just yet, since local testing just uses a single worker node.

-And the final update: we've managed to secure a domain!
+And the final uppublishdate: we've managed to secure a domain!

 [opensourcecorp.org](https://opensourcecorp.org) is where we'll eventually be building out site content for the project at large.
 As of today, it just